 For the grid to operate, its facilities must be electromagnetically synchronized; that is, all generators must be operated so that they rotate at 60 cycles per second (or a multiple thereof).
 This “synchronism” is maintained by a combination of automatic and human-controlled measures that respond to changes in both demand and supply.
 Accordingly, every use physically affects the entire system: every use draws on all sources, and every use to some degree employs all of the interstate grid to transmit the power being used: “[I]f a housewife in Atlanta on the Georgia system turns on a light, every generator on Florida’s system almost instantaneously is caused to produce some quantity of additional electric energy which serves to maintain the balance in the interconnected system between generation and load.”
 FP&L, 404 U.S. at 460 (quoting 37 F.P.C. at 567-68).
 And a transmission line that is downed (or taken off line by its owner) in Florida affects the flow of power to users in every connected state. [cite]

 As the D.C.
 Circuit itself explained in an earlier case, “There is no way to determine what path electricity actually takes between two points or indeed whether the electricity at the point of delivery was ever at the point of origin.”
 Northern States Power Co. v.
 FERC, 30 F.3d 177, 179 (D.C.
 Cir.
 1994).
-It is this point that makes it vital that FERC exercise its statutory jurisdiction over all transmission on the interstate grids, and not arbitrarily decline to regulate transmissions constituting the great bulk of grid use.
-If utilities were free to exclude others from their portions of the grid, or price access to their portions of the grid at a higher level than they charge themselves for their own transmissions, or to favor themselves under conditions where the transmission of power must be curtailed, it would be impossible to achieve either fair and open competition among suppliers or the cheapest and most reliable supply of power to users in every part of the Nation.
+It is this point that makes it vital that FERC exercise its statutory jurisdiction over all transmission on the interstate grids, and not arbitrarily decline to regulate transmission constituting the great bulk of grid use.
+If utilities were free to exclude others from their portions of the grid, or price access to their portions of the grid at a higher level than they charge themselves for their own transmission, or to favor themselves under conditions where the transmission of power must be curtailed, it would be impossible to achieve either fair and open competition among suppliers or the cheapest and most reliable supply of power to users in every part of the Nation.
+Most importantly for purposes of the statute, it would be impossible to prevent undue discrimination in the terms and rates for transmission service.

 II.
-By Refusing To Extend Open Access to Bundled Retail Transmissions, FERC Violated Its Obligation Under the Federal Power Act To Correct the Pervasive Discrimination It Found.
+By Refusing To Extend Open Access to Bundled Retail Transmission, FERC Violated Its Obligation Under the Federal Power Act To Correct the Pervasive Discrimination It Found.

 As FERC acknowledged in the orders under review, “it is our statutory obligation under sections 205 and 206 of the Federal Power Act (FPA) to remedy undue discrimination,” and “[t]o do so, we must eliminate the remaining patchwork of closed and open jurisdictional transmission systems and ensure that all these systems . . . cannot use monopoly power over transmission to unduly discriminate against others.”
 Pet.
 App.
 133a.
 (Order 888) (emphases added).
 Moreover, FERC itself held that “[t]he only way to effectuate competitive markets and remedy discrimination is through readily available non-discriminatory transmission access.”
 Id. at ___ (Order 888-A at 30,176) (emphasis added).
 Yet the final rule FERC adopted exempts transmission included in bundled electricity sales—representing about 77% of all transmission on the interstate grids—from any open access requirements at all.